cBioPortal/cbioportal/docs/About-Us.md

 * Dong Li
 * James Xu

-## Funding for the cBioPortal for Cancer Genomics is or has been provided in part from:
+## Funding for the cBioPortal for Cancer Genomics is or has been provided from:

 ### Current:
 * Marie-José and Henry R. Kravis Center for Molecular Oncology at MSK